bluestarburst/RIDE-project/README.md

 | Train | `cd cars/<name-of-car> && donkey train --tub ./data --model models/<name-of-model>.h5` |
 | Sim | `cd cars/<name-of-car> && python manage.py drive --model models/<name-of-model>.h5` |

+After running the drive command you can control the car by going to `http://localhost:8887/`.

 All information for the donkey car is in
 - [Donkey Installation Docs](https://docs.donkeycar.com/guide/host_pc/setup_ubuntu/)
 - [Donkey Gym Docs](https://docs.donkeycar.com/guide/deep_learning/simulator/)

+# Next Steps

+- Build and install the donkeycar onto the Raspberry Pi
+- Use [ngrok](https://ngrok.com/) to expose the donkeycar API to the internet
+- Check that the donkeycar can be controlled from WebUI
+- Create custom Car Manager Controller (Middleware) to manage data from each car's API
+- Setup car position tracking via camera and NASA image-matching algorithm
 ---
 ---
 ---